IJNavi/IJNavi/README.md

 ## 🏅 Activities

-- **Current Member of the Computer Systems Academic Concil (DASC - acronym in Portuguese), a student organization:** Acting as a student representative.
+- **Former Member of the Computer Systems Academic Concil (DASC - acronym in Portuguese/UFF), a student organization:** Acting as a student representative.
 - **Former Member of the Minerva E-Racing Junior Team (UFRJ):** Focused on the SAE Formula Electric competition (Dec/2017 - Jan/2019).